 \subsection{Virtual hybrid events}

-Certain control systems naturally have discontinuities in control inputs, such as bang-bang control, sliding mode control, or systems with actuators that have discretized inputs (i.e.\ on-off).
-These discontinuities in control cause instantaneous changes in the dynamics of the system, resulting in a virtual (as opposed to physical) hybrid event.
+Certain control systems naturally have discontinuities in control inputs, such as bang-bang control, sliding mode control, or systems with actuators that have discretized (i.e.\ on-off) inputs.
+These discontinuities in control can cause an instantaneous change in the dynamics of the system, resulting in a virtual (as opposed to physical) hybrid event.
 Virtual hybrid events act no differently than physical hybrid events and induce saltation matrices with shape parameters to be tuned for stability.
 Even for systems where discontinuous control inputs are not necessary, the addition of virtual saltation matrices and shape parameters allows for a greater authority to improve stability.